Do Go On - 532 - Dashcon Failure

 It's a kiddie pool that they put some balls out.

-An Olympic-sized kiddie pool.
+An Olympic-sized kitty pool?

-I think you could fit a bare.
+I think you could fit about six people.

 Well, that's why you need an extra hour.